twd2/SmartD/Arduino/receiver/README.md

 ### Use nRF24L01

-- Just connect nRF24L01 with Raspberry Pi (or other single-board PC) using SPI.
+- Just connect nRF24L01 with Raspberry Pi (or other computer) using SPI.
 - Use Arduino to receive and forward data to a serial port.
-For the circuit, please see the PCB of `controllers/plant`.
+For the circuit, please see the part of  nRF24L01 of the PCB document in `controllers/plant/pcb`.

+## Configuration

+In `receiver.h`, configure pins.

+## Dependencies

+- [RCSwitch(twd2 modified)](https://github.com/twd2/RCSwitch) (required if and only if uses 315/433MHz RF)